 The speakers are also significantly thinner in order to handle the high and fast frequency response action associated with the note frequencies of the electric guitar.
 This is totally unlike bass combos which have thicker speakers designed to handle the relatively heavy vibrations.

 Another key thing about guitar amps is their typically lower wattage requirements, as compared with bass amps.
 Guitar amps require less power to drive the mid-range or higher frequencies of the signals received from a guitar to produce sounds audibly.

 A guitar amp’s typical wattage ranges from 10-120W.
-There are definitely many guitar amps with power rating higher than 120W.
+There are definitely many guitar amps with power ratings higher than 120W.
 However, those amps are not commonly used.
 Because they are too loud and also expensive.
-Amps with power rating between 10-120W is usually the range guitar players go for.
+Amps with power ratings between 10-120W are usually the range guitar players go for.